Floriannue/CORApy/readme_florian2.md

 6. Go to back to step 2 with n+=1 and continue until you are at the end of the List

-Your task is to translate easy missing methodes from `contSet.ellipsoid`
+Your task is to fix `contSet.ellipsoid`.
+Go from small/easy methodes to big/hard methodes.
+Ensure the tests are correct by comparing them against the matlab code and tests, also keep in mind that the probelm can be with polytope that still has a lot of errors.